 It is especially important that the ovaries be removed to prevent future hormonal influence on any small stumps of uterus that might be left behind.
 If any portion of ovary is left, the patient will continue to experience heat cycles and be vulnerable to recurrence.

 While pyometra surgery amounts to the same end result as routine spaying, there is nothing routine about a pyometra spay.
 As noted, the surgery is challenging and the patient is in a life-threatening situation.
 Intravenous fluid support during and after surgery are generally needed plus the patient is toxic and requires extra support.
 The uterus is very large and the associated blood vessels are engorged making the surgery time longer.
 Recovery from surgery takes longer compared to the spay of the healthy female dog.
 For these reasons, the pyometra spay typically costs five to ten times as much as a routine spay.

 ALTERNATIVE TREATMENT: PROSTAGLANDIN INJECTIONS

 In the late 1980’s another treatment protocol became available that might be able to spare a valuable animal’s reproductive capacity.
 Here, special hormones called “prostaglandins” are given as injections to cause the uterus to contract and expel its pus.
 A week or so of hospitalization is necessary and some cramping discomfort is often experienced.
 This form of treatment is not an option in the event of a “closed” pyometra (because the closed cervix prevents drainage of the infected material even in the face of prostaglandin contractions).
 Further, the dog must be bred on the next heat cycle.
 If she is not bred or does not conceive puppies on the next heat cycle, the recurrence rate of pyometra may be as high as 77%.
-After recovery from pyometra, the uterus is damaged and may not carry a litter normally (50-65% pregnancy rates with breeding have been published).
+After recovery from pyometra, the uterus is damaged and may not carry a litter normally (pregnancy rates are only 50-65%).
 Unless the dog has great value to a breeding program, it may not be worth it to attempt prostaglandin treatment.